isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 ## 2) Approach to the analysis

-From the last step (Process phase), after I reviewed the tibbles, structures, summaries and column names of the 18 files, I found several possible trends that could emerge from the dataset:
+After reviewing the tibbles, structures, summaries, and column names of the 18 files in the Process phase, I identified several potential trends:

 - Activity trends: when users are most active (morning, afternoon, evening), which day of the week, or is it more on weekends.
 - Intensity trends: when users' activity is more or less intense.
-- Sleep patterns: is there any link between activity and sleep duration.
+- Sleep patterns: is there any correlation between activity levels and sleep duration.
-- Heart rate patterns: is there any link between activity and heart rate.
+- Heart rate patterns: is there any correlation between activity levels and heart rate changes.

-Let's upload the 18 files to BigQuery and run SQL queries to explore them.
-While I could stay in R for the entire analysis, I feel more comfortable running SQL queries first, then exporting the results as .csv files to my local drive for further analysis and then plotting in R.
+I uploaded the 18 files to BigQuery to run SQL queries for further exploration.
+Although I could conduct the entire analysis in R, I felt more comfortable using SQL first to filter and summarize data.
+Then I used a Python notebook for quick visualizations in BigQuery, and at last I exported the results as .csv files for detailed analysis and plotting in R.

 ## 3) First steps in BigQuery